mzia-CH/Styleguides/perl/perlpod.md

 ### 1.1 **Why Use Pod?**
 `Pod` is a simple-to-use markup language specifically designed for Perl documentation.
 It offers:
-- **Ease of Formatting:** Convert to plain text, HTML, man pages, and more.
+- **Ease of Formatting:** Convert to plain text, HTML, man pages and more.
 - **Consistency:** Standard structure makes it easier to write and read.
 - **Integration:** Embed directly into Perl modules and scripts, keeping documentation close to the code.
 - **Portability:** `Pod`-formatted documentation can be transformed into multiple formats, making it easy to distribute.